Violeta Ayala

 Violeta Ayala (born Violeta Michelle Ayala Grageda; 16 February 1978) is a Bolivian-Australian Quechua filmmaker, artist and technologist.
-Her credits include Huk, The Jaguaress (2025), Las Awichas (2024), Prison X – The Devil & The Sun (2021) and the documentaries La Lucha (2023), Cocaine Prison (2017), The Fight (2017), The Bolivian Case (2015), and Stolen (2009).
+Her credits include Huk, The Jaguaress (2025), Las Awichas (2024), Prison X – The Devil & The Sun (2021) and the documentaries La Lucha (2023), Cocaine Prison (2017), The Fight (2017), The Bolivian Case (2015), and Stolen (2009).In 2026, Ayala was appointed a Mozilla Fellow.
+Her fellowship project, Paqarina is a motion capture and machine learning pipeline for Indigenous movement and community data sovereignty.

 Early life and education

 Ayala was born in Cochabamba, Bolivia in 1978, the daughter of Fanny Grageda and Efrain Ayala.
 Ayala's maternal grandfather was the political Quechua leader Vitaliano Grageda, He was one of the founders and a former Secretary General of the Confederation of Peasant Workers of Bolivia.
 Vitaliano Grageda was an active member of The Communist Party of Bolivia.

 Her mother was a biochemist and had a pharmacy, her father immigrated to Sydney, Australia when Ayala was a child.
 She has two half-brothers from her mother's subsequent relationship with doctor Roly Elias.
 She grew up in the south part of Cochabamba, one of the city's poorest areas.
 Following her mother's death in 1995, Ayala immigrated to Australia.

 Ayala is a graduate of Charles Sturt University where she majored in Broadcast Journalism.